MaryMahmoodi/MaryMahmoodi/README.md

 for

-low-cost and closed-loop brain-computer interface (BCI)
+low-cost and closed-loop brain-computer interfaces (BCIs)

-with applications to
+applicable to

-sleep autoanalysis, BCI speller, and neuromodulation purposes like motor recovery, pain relief, ...
+sleep autoanalysis, BCI speller, and neuromodulation purposes like motor recovery of stroke patients, pain relief, ...